Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- Hemolytic-uremic syndrome as a consequence of the DIC syndrome on the background of infection (acute respiratory viral disease, intestinal infection caused by E. Coli, S. Dysenteriae).
+- Hemolytic uremic syndrome as a consequence of DIC syndrome against the background of infectious effects (acute respiratory viral disease, intestinal infection caused by E. Coli, S. Dysenteriae).

-This variant occurs in young children; he dominates the clinical picture and it is not always possible to identify the underlying disease, the course of which it complicates.
-With timely and adequate treatment, the outcome is usually favorable, the output of chronic renal failure is extremely rare.
-These features and the dominance of the clinic of hemolytic-uremic syndrome make it possible to separate it into a separate nosological form - hemolytic-uremic syndrome as a disease of infants of mainly infectious genesis.
+This variant is found in young children; it dominates the clinical picture and it is not always possible to identify the underlying disease, the course of which it complicates.
+With timely and adequate treatment, the outcome is usually favorable, and chronic renal failure is extremely rare.
+These features and the dominance of the clinical picture of hemolytic-uremic syndrome allow it to be identified as a separate nosological form - hemolytic-uremic syndrome as a disease of young children, mainly of infectious genesis.

-- Hemolytic-uremic syndrome as a condition complicating the course of the underlying disease: a systemic disease of connective tissue, glomerulonephritis, an unfavorable course of pregnancy and childbirth, is associated with taking hormonal contraceptives, extensive surgical interventions.
+- Hemolytic uremic syndrome as a condition complicating the course of the underlying disease: systemic connective tissue disease, glomerulonephritis, unfavorable course of pregnancy and childbirth, associated with the use of hormonal contraceptives, extensive surgical interventions.

 This variant of hemolytic-uremic syndrome is caused by primary damage to the endothelium by immune complexes.
-It occurs in children of preschool and school age and its symptoms are intertwined with the symptoms of the underlying disease.
-This variant of hemolytic-uremic syndrome should be considered as a syndrome, and not as a separate disease.
+It occurs in preschool and school-age children and its symptoms are intertwined with the symptoms of the underlying disease.
+This variant of hemolytic-uremic syndrome should be considered as a syndrome rather than as a separate disease.
 The prognosis depends on the outcome of the underlying disease.